walmaawali/px4_vision_control/README.md

 ## Setup Drone for External Position Estimate
 1) Download and open [QGroundControl](http://qgroundcontrol.com/downloads/).
-2) Install fresh firmware and perform calibaration of the drone ([see this guid](https://docs.px4.io/v1.12/en/config/firmware.html))
+2) Install fresh firmware and perform calibaration of the drone.
+See this [guide](https://docs.px4.io/v1.12/en/config/firmware.html)
 3) In QGroundControl, go to  Vehicle Setup > Parameters
 4) Change the following parameters to allow position estimate with external motion capture system: